SBKGit/birthdaywishes/README.md

 crontab -e

 2️⃣ Add this line to run the script daily at 12 AM UK time (or 5:30 AM IST):

-30 5 * * * /usr/bin/python3 /Users/shireesh.kantharaj/Documents/birthdays.py
+30 5 * * * /usr/bin/python3 /Users/..../birthdays.py

-(Replace /usr/bin/python3 with your actual Python path, check with which python3)
+Note : Replace /usr/bin/python3 with your actual Python path, check with which python3

 3️⃣ Save & Exit.